 Biographical information includes a résumé and award.
 Business correspondence, 1964-1984, regards the opening of The Hirshhorn Museum and Sculpture Garden and Block's teaching position at California State University, Northridge, and personal correspondence includes 5 illustrated letters by Block to his wife and two printed cards from Fritz Faiss.
 Subject files regard the WPA, 1938-1983, film animation, 1957-1976, and book illustration, 1978-1984.
 Financial records relate to Block's association with the Ankrum Gallery, 1936-1981.
 Photographs are of Block, his friends, family and works of art.

-Artwork includes 2 sketches, 1962, and approximatley 60 pencil figurative drawings and studies done during weekly life drawing sessions established by Block and Hans Burkhardt at the Studio Club on the MGM lot from the 1950s to mid-1970s (among them is a pastel by Burkhardt of Block drawing the nude model); and 16 drawings and 2 prints, most of which were executed by Irving Block for Santa Susana Press, California State University, Northridge's 1986 broadside of John Updike's poem , A Pear Like a Potato.
+Artwork includes 2 sketches, 1962, and approximately 60 pencil figurative drawings and studies done during weekly life drawing sessions established by Block and Hans Burkhardt at the Studio Club on the MGM lot from the 1950s to mid-1970s (among them is a pastel by Burkhardt of Block drawing the nude model); and 16 drawings and one print and one poster, most of which were executed by Irving Block for Santa Susana Press, California State University, Northridge's 1986 broadside of John Updike's poem, A Pear Like a Potato.
 Printed material, 1941-1982, includes exhibition catalogs and clippings.
-An audio cassette contains Block's reminiscences of his friendship with Burkhardt and a a recording of Block delivering a lecture to a senior seminar class on Walt Whitman;
+An audio cassette contains Block's reminiscences of his friendship with Burkhardt and a recording of Block delivering a lecture to a senior seminar class on Walt Whitman.

 Donated 1984 by Block and in 1996 by Jill Block, the widow of Irving Block.
-Additional drawings donated 2015 by Virginia Elwood-Akers, a former librarian at california State University, Northbridge who received the drawings from colleague Dean Norman Tanis, head of the Santa Susana Press..
+Additional drawings, print and poster donated 2015 by Virginia Elwood-Akers, a former librarian at California State University, Northbridge who received the drawings from colleague Dean Norman Tanis, head of the Santa Susana Press.

 How to Use this Collection